domino3d/angular-todo/README.md

 Angular 16+ app using standalone components

 ## standalone time interval component
-for editing the time interval (HH.MM.SS)
+For editing the time interval (HH.MM.SS)

 Input is a parameter of type number, which would set the initial time in seconds